My Malaysian Journey

 relax on the beach in Penang, Langkawi, or Pulau Perhentian

-discover aboriginal culture through a visit to an Orang Asli village
+discover Aboriginal culture through a visit to an Orang Asli village

 enjoy stunning mountain views in Cameron Highlands

-soar above the clouds in a cable car to Genting Highlands where you find a theme park, restaurants and casino
+soar above the clouds in a cable car to Genting Highlands where you find a theme park, restaurants, and casino

 Where else in the world would you be able to do all of this during one trip?
 The real value is that you can do all of this for a fraction of what it would cost to do an incentive trip, executive retreat or team building session at home.
-For this reason Malaysia is a highly desireable destination for companies in the Middle East, Europe, the UK, and North America.
+For this reason, Malaysia is a highly desirable destination for companies in the Middle East, Europe, the UK, and North America.

 Team Building in Malaysia

-Anne Thornley-Brown is the President of Executive Oasis International, a Toronto based company specializing in incentive travel, executive retreats and team building.
+Anne Thornley-Brown is the President of Executive Oasis International, a Toronto based company specializing in incentive travel, executive retreats, and team building.
 Anne has toured Asia 16 times and offered sessions for over 2000 executives, managers and professionals in Singapore, Malaysia, Thailand, and India.
 Companies that have sent delegates to her sessions have included Petronas, Digi, Mobil/Exxon, Dell Computers, Malaysian Airlines, Maybank, Samsung.
 She has conducted private in-company sessions for a number of companies including OCBC Bank, Permodalan Nasional Berhad, and Penang Port.